alliedmodders/hl2sdk-mock/README.md

 -----------

 This is a highly experimental and very incomplete "mock" of the HL2SDK.
-It's intended for testing of Metamod:Source, SourceMod, and another server plugins.
+It's intended for testing of Metamod:Source, SourceMod, and other server plugins.
 You don't need to download Steam or srcds.
 There is no Valve code in the implementation.